-Having fun is a big part of Thai culture, and having fun amidst scorching heat is no exception.
-The hottest month of the year, April sees the entire country go bananas in friendly water fights and street parties that last nearly a week.
-During Songkran, most office buildings, banks as well as family-run shops and restaurants shut down completely, while big shopping malls usually remain open.
-Bangkok experiences a mass exodus, as at least half of its residents travel back to their home towns for family re-unions.
+Most office buildings, banks, as well as family-run shops and restaurants, shut down completely during Songkran, while big shopping malls usually remain open.
+Bangkok experiences a mass exodus, as at least half of its residents travel back to their home towns for family reunions.
 In their place are tourists, who fly into Bangkok particularly to enjoy one of the most colourful and festive times of the year.

-Note.
-Songkran in Thailand 2015 is officially observed between the 13th and 15th of April (three days national holiday), although in reality, celebrations often last the entire week!
+Note: Songkran in Thailand is officially observed 3 days as a national holiday, and although the government may announce varying official dates, it’s usually between the 13th and 15th of April.
+Even so, celebrations often last an entire week!

 What is Songkran?

-Songkran is the occasion for family re-unions, temple visits and annual house cleaning.
+Songkran is the occasion for family reunions, temple visits and annual house cleaning.
 Many Thais observe the holidays by spending time with families and friends.
-Traditionally, Thais perform the Rod Nam Dum Hua ritual on the first day of Songkran, which is officially the National Elderly Day.
-During the ritual, young people would pour fragrant water into the elders’ palms as a gesture of humility and to ask for their blessings.
+Traditionally, Thais perform the Rod Nam Dum Hua ritual on the 1st day of Songkran, which is officially National Elderly Day.
+During the ritual, young people would pour fragrant water into the elders’ palms as a gesture of humility and ask for their blessings.

-Contradictory to what you may have witnessed throughout Songkran, fun-loving Thais don’t just throw water at each other for no good reason (besides having a kick out of seeing other people soaking wet).
-The real meaning behind the splashes is to symbolically wash off all misfortunes in the past year, thus welcoming the new year with a fresh new start.
+Fun-loving Thais don’t just throw water at each other for no good reason (besides having a kick out of seeing other people soaking wet).
+The real meaning behind the splashes is to symbolically wash off all misfortunes in the past year, thus welcoming the new year with a fresh start.

 Traditionally, Thais would politely pour a bowl of water on members of the family, their close friends and neighbours.
-As Songkran has taken a more festive note, a bowl becomes a bucket, garden hose and water guns, and the spirit of holiday merriment is shared amongst all town residents and tourists alike.
+As Songkran has taken a more festive note, a bowl becomes a bucket, garden hose and water guns, and the spirit of holiday merriment is shared among all town residents and tourists.

-Making merit is an essential part of Songkran, and visiting nine sacred temples during Songkran considered one of the ultimate accumulators.
-Try temples in the Rattanokosin area like Wat Pho, Wat Phra Kaeo, Wat Suthat Thepphawararam, Wat Chana Songkhram, Wat Boworn, Wat Benchamabophit, Wat Rakhang Khositaram, Wat Arun and Wat Kanlaya.
+Making merit is an essential part of Songkran, and visiting 9 sacred temples during Songkran is considered one of the ultimate accumulators.
+You can try visiting temples in the Rattanokosin area like Wat Pho, Wat Phra Kaeo, Wat Suthat Thepphawararam, Wat Chana Songkhram, Wat Boworn, Wat Benchamabophit, Wat Rakhang Khositaram, Wat Arun and Wat Kanlaya.

 When is Songkran?

 Before Thailand adopted the international New Year’s Day in 1940, Songkran was calculated based on the solar calendar, which varied from one year to the next.
-Now Songkran in Bangkok is from 13 to 15 April of every year.
+Now Songkran in Bangkok is from 13th to 15th April every year.
 Depending on where you are in the country, the dates and period of festivities may vary.

 Khao San Road

 Sacred celebrations are held at Sanam Luang, opposite the Grand Palace.
-Here on the first day of Songkran the Buddha image 'Buddhasihing' is brought out from the National Museum and escorted along the streets for people to sprinkle water on.
+On the first day of Songkran here, the Buddha image 'Buddhasihing' is brought out from the National Museum and escorted along the streets for people to sprinkle water on.

-The image is then located there for three days, so people who missed the procession can pay their respects.
+The image is then located there for 3 days, so people who missed the procession can still pay their respects.
 Other merit-making customs in Bangkok include the building of sand stupas which are then decorated with colourful flags and flowers.
-These can be seen around key temples in the Rattanokosin area.
+You can see these key temples in the Rattanakosin area.

-A Miss Songkran Beauty contest is held in the Wisutkasat area, accompanied by merit-making, a parade and other fun activities.
-Food, as is always customary in Thailand, features high on the agenda too with many mouth-watering seasonal treats available in hotels, restaurants, and from food vendors on every street or soi.
+A Miss Songkran Beauty contest is often held in the Wisutkasat area during Songkran, accompanied by merit-making, a parade and other fun activities.
+Food, as is always customary in Thailand, also features high on the agenda, with many mouthwatering seasonal treats available in hotels, restaurants, and from food vendors on every soi or street.
 Look out for special Songkran menus at some hotels and restaurants.
-Also have a look at our restaurant section for some recommended venues.

 Songkran Do’s and Don’ts

-- Do give alms and make merit (or just witness the rituals if you are not a Buddhist)
+- Give alms and make merit (or just witness the rituals if you are not a Buddhist)

-- Do use waterproof bags to protect your valuables
+- Use waterproof bags to protect your valuables

-- Do use public transportation if you are heading to one of Songkran ‘hotspots’, as traffic will be paralysed
+- Use public transport if you're heading to one of the Songkran ‘hotspots’, as traffic will be paralysed

-- Do try wishing the locals a happy new year in Thai – “Sawasdee Pee Mai!”
+- Try wishing the locals a happy new year in Thai – “Sawasdee Pee Mai!”

-- Do not throw water with ice or dirty water
+- Throw water with ice or dirty water